Welcome to My Inner MishMash! 😍

 First of all, thanks for visiting.
 It’s a pure pleasure for me to see you here, whoever you are, because if you are here, it surely is for a reason and if so, it’s highly likely that we have at least one thing in common.
 Who doesn’t like to meet like-minded people, right? 😉 Also I appreciate that you are so inquiring and decided to get to know me a bit.

-My name is Emilia, but you can also call me Bibiel if you wish, or Bibielle in a more girly way.
+My name is Emilia, but you can also call me Bibiel or Bibielle, I like all of these, Bibiel is like my nickname.
 Sometimes on this blog, you will see me referring to myself this way, in third person, as in: “Bibielle thinks…” or something like that.
 Consider it a quirky form of expressing myself, a sick or childish thing, or something cute – it’s up to you, that’s just what feels right to me at times, especially when I feel particularly excited about something. –

 I am also a Christian (Roman Catholic more exactly) and my faith is an important part of my life.
 Some people say that me and my family are quite orthodox, because we like to attend Tridentine (Latin) Mass and have a very traditional approach to our faith, but I wouldn’t call myself orthodox because I don’t think my faith is developed well enough for me to be able to call myself that.